ultralytics/yolov5/utils/loggers/clearml/README.md

 ### Autoscaling workers

 ClearML comes with autoscalers too!
 This tool will automatically spin up new remote machines in the cloud of your choice (AWS, GCP, Azure) and turn them into ClearML agents for you whenever there are experiments detected in the queue.
-Once the tasks are processed, the autoscaler will automatically shut down the remote machines and you stop paying!
+Once the tasks are processed, the autoscaler will automatically shut down the remote machines, and you stop paying!

 Check out the autoscalers getting started video below.